curityio/kubernetes-logaggregation-elasticsearch/README.md

 # Curity Identity Server Log Aggregation to Elastic Search

-An example repository to demonstrate aggregation of the following logs and to include OpenTelemetry trace and span IDs:
+Demonstrate aggregation of the following logs to Elasticsearch.\
+All logs include OpenTelemetry trace and span IDs:

 - System logs
 - Request logs